module Z80::Program

 # File lib/z80/labels.rb, line 175 def immediate?(arg) arg = arg.first while arg.is_a?(Array) label_immediate?(arg) or arg.is_a?(Integer) end

-given, imported labels will be defined in the current context.
+Imports code, labels or macros from another program class.
+Give an optional name to create a namespace for the imported labels.
+With no name given, imported labels will be defined in the current context.
 Pass a class of a program (not an instance!).

 Options to choose what to import:

-or an absolute address (default:true
+true/falseor an absolute address (default:true).

-or an absolute address (default:true
+true/falseor an absolute address (default:true).

 A flat hash containing names with labels to be replaced.